pragup/pragup.github.io/_pages/cv.md

 PROJECTS
 ====
-**Text Classification using Convolution Neural Network (CNN)**: Implemented CNN for sentimental analysis of Text data in **Python** using TensorFlow and evaluated on Movie Review Data set on Kaggle with accuracy 62.187% , ranked me in top 300(post competition).
+* **Text Classification using Convolution Neural Network (CNN)**: Implemented CNN for sentimental analysis of Text data in **Python** using TensorFlow and evaluated on Movie Review Data set on Kaggle with accuracy 62.187% , ranked me in top 300(post competition).
-**Letter recognition using Artificial Neural network (ANN)**: Implemented a scalable binary classification algorithm in **Matlab** using ANN with one hidden layer, on UCI dataset of English letters with accuracy of 93.9% compared to original paper with 80% accuracy.
+* **Letter recognition using Artificial Neural network (ANN)**: Implemented a scalable binary classification algorithm in **Matlab** using ANN with one hidden layer, on UCI dataset of English letters with accuracy of 93.9% compared to original paper with 80% accuracy.
-**Topological Data Analysis using Mapper algorithm**: Implemented Mapper algorithm in **Python** for detecting some topological information such as flares that cannot be identified by a standard principal component analysis.
+* **Topological Data Analysis using Mapper algorithm**: Implemented Mapper algorithm in **Python** for detecting some topological information such as flares that cannot be identified by a standard principal component analysis.

 PUBLICATIONS
 ======
   <ul>{% for post in site.publications %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

+EDUCATION
+====
+**Washington State University**
+* PhD in Applied Mathematics, Jan 2015 - present
+* **Relevant Coursework**: Non-Linear optimization I (Unconstrained Optimization), Network Optimization, Advanced Matrix Computations, Integer and combinatorial optimization, Structured prediction, Artificial Neural Network, Deep Learning, Bayesian Analysis, Distributed systems concept and programming, Parallel Computing, Computational Topology

+**University of Colorado at Boulder**
+* MS in Simulation based Mechanical Engineering Science, Aug 2012 - Dec 2014
+* Relevant Coursework: Numerical Methods, Applied Mathematics I, Applied Mathematics II, Markov processes, Queues, and Monte Carlo simulations.